iacobo/iffley-wall-app/README.md

 </div>

-### Interactive mode

-Type in the name of a route or holds and run the appropriate cell to highlight them [here](https://colab.research.google.com/github/iacobo/iffley-wall-app/blob/main/notebook.ipynb).

-### Running locally

-Alternatively you can run the software locally.
+---

+## Custom routes

+You can run the script used to create this guide yourself and display your own custom routes.
 First create and activate a virtual environment:

 ```shell
 conda env create -f environment.yml
 conda activate env-iffley
 ```

-Then use one of the following commands, specifying the holds or route to highlight:
+Then use one of the following commands, specifying the holds (or route) to highlight:

 ```shell
 >>> python main.py --holds 2 14 42 44 96